 Even though flying has its moments of “turbulence” (sorry, I couldn’t resist making the terrible pun), there are plenty of little known ways to get a ticket without spending any more money than you really need to.

-Here are 27 tips use can use to pay as little as possible and still get to where you want to go!
+Here are 27 ways to save money on flights by paying as little as possible and still getting to where you want to go!

 1. Buy your ticket at the optimal time